michaelswing1/hello-world/README.md

 # hello-world
 First project
-## Data analyst developing new skills to obtain a new role in analytics
+## Data analyst developing new skills to obtain a role in analytics